 - blood clots; or

-Following the FDA Safety Alert released in January of 2014, Bottar Leone, PLLC began investigating Fortesta labeling, including whether patients were sufficiently aware of statistically significant risks associated with use of the medication.
+Following the FDA Safety Alert released in January of 2014, Bottar Law, PLLC began investigating Fortesta labeling, including whether patients were sufficiently aware of statistically significant risks associated with use of the medication.
 If Endo knew or should have known of the risks and did not disclose all-together, or provided an inadequate warning to physicians and consumers on bottles and package inserts, it may be liable for damages, including compensation for: